tychonievich/cso1-s2022/markdown/pa06-bomb.md

 If you have more than 20 explosions, we will remove points.

-There is no submission needed besides running the bomb and typing the correct inputs, which will update [the scoreboard](http://kytos.cs.virginia.edu:15215/scoreboard) which will be used to populate the gradebook after the PA closes.
+There is no submission needed besides running the bomb and typing the correct inputs, which will update [the scoreboard](http://kytos.cs.virginia.edu:15215/scoreboard) which will be used to populate the gradebook after the HW closes.